JamieBort/Learning-Directory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/WhatIveLearned/Section06OOPPart1ClassesConstructorsAndInheritance.md

 * Coninuation of previous video.
 Good review.
 Nothing new.
 But need to put it into practice now.

+(from video `91 - Composition` of `Section 7- OOP Part 2 - Composition, Encapsulation, and Polymorphism`:

+* Car is a vehicle ( because it extends from vehicle ) inheritance relationship)

 ### 83 - Reference vs Object vs Instance vs Class
 * References
 * Objects